thedarkwriter/courseware-lms-content/courses/testing_intro.md

 ## Integration tests

 Unit tests are made to test small units of code, integration tests focus on bringing those units together.
 In Puppet the line between unit tests and integration tests is a bit blurry.
 It's better to think of integration tests and unit tests as two ends of a spectrum, with integration tests focusing on the most complex behavior you expect from your module.
-To get started with integration testing, think of example usage code that you would include in the readme of your module or the example usage you've put in the examples directory.
+To get started with integration testing, think of example usage code that you would include in the README of your module or the example usage you've put in the examples directory.
 If you're regularly using the module in one particular way, be sure to include at least that configuration in your integration tests.
 You don't need to cover every possible use for your module, just focus your attention on common ones.
 If you're using resource types from other modules, that usage should be covered by your integration tests.

 ## Test driven development

 You might be thinking that the syntax of those tests reads a bit like a specification of how the code should work.
-For example, you might specify that code by writing "An apache module that will install the apache package on RedHat and the httpd package on debian.
-It should also let you specify an alternate doc root." etc. One very powerful approach is to actually write the tests before writing any code at all.
+For example, you might specify that code by writing "An apache module that will install the apache package on RedHat and the httpd package on Debian.
+It should also let you specify an alternate document root." etc. One very powerful approach is to actually write the tests before writing any code at all.
 This is known as `Test Driven Development`.

 Test driven development can help focus on the basic requirements before adding new features, it's also a great way to enforce the habit of testing all your code.
 If you're working in a team setting, one useful strategy is for different team members to write the tests and code.